Tennis Elbow Pain

 As you can imagine that affects quite a lot of things so if your job involves a lot of repetitive actions or you play a lot of sports that primarily depend on your arms then you're bound to irritate the tendon even further leading to it becoming more inflamed.

 You should always consult a physician or sports medicine professional if you think you have an acute or overuse injury, especially if the pain is constant.
 In the case that no one qualified is available, you can use basic injury management to help care for your tennis elbow, manage the pain and recover better.

 Thankfully, tennis elbow can be treated very easily unless it's a severe case which sometimes requires surgery or cortisone injections.

 Rest is the most important factor when talking about recovery from an overuse injury and this is a key part of injury management principles, the POLICE principle is a simple principle to follow.
-It stands for Protection, Optimal Loading, Ice, Compression and Elevation but there is a more up-to-date version of this which is PEACE AND LOVE but the only really important thing that it covers is avoiding inflammatories.
+It stands for Protection, Optimal Loading, Ice, Compression and Elevation but there is a more up-to-date version of this which is PEACE AND LOVE; the only really important addition that it covers is avoiding inflammatories.

 As mentioned above, the easiest way to treat tennis elbow is with ice, it acts as an anti-inflammatory which is perfect because the damaged tendon becomes inflamed and irritated.

 This type of treatment will help with pain relief and easing your tennis elbow but it will actually slow down the recovery process a bit as swelling promotes healing so try not to use anti-inflammatories unless you really have to.